Everything you need to know about logo families

 Let’s break things down into an analogy using the photos above to give you a better understanding of what a logo family is and what it can do for your brand.
 If you have a design background or have a well established business, you might already be familiar with the benefits of creating a logo family, feel free to skip ahead.

-The photo on the right, is a larger flower bouquet layered with greenery and roses.
-This bunch of flowers takes up more space and is more likely to catch someone’s attention than a single rose like the one featured above.
-If you are walking past you might even breathe in a fresh, flowery scent.
+The photo below, displays a larger flower bouquet layered with greenery and roses.
+This bunch of flowers was carefully arranged, multiple stems placed to add texture, depth, and color.
+A bouquet is much more likely to catch someone’s eyes than the single rose we were thinking about a moment ago.
+If you are walking past the bouquet, you might even breathe in a fresh, flowery scent.
 Someone took some extra time to cut and place the flowers to make sure it looked just right.
-In the same way a carefully crafted logo family can help you make a larger impact with your target audience.

-One more comparison to drive the concept home!
+One more comparison to drive the concept home.

-Think about a literal family—many have multiple members, every family looks different from one to the next and each member of the family has their own role within it.
-Some are big, some are small, but each are a family nonetheless.
+Think about a literal family—many have multiple members and each member of the family has their own role within it.
+Every family looks different from one to the next, some are big, some are small, but each are a family nonetheless.

 A single logo is like one member of a family, they have limits to how much they can accomplish on their own and their network is limited by the number of people they can personally connect with.